Signals Feed

 type"event"Always "event" for data frames.
 Heartbeat frames use "ping" / "pong"; the "hello" frame fires once on connect.

-visitorIdstringFirst-party _cs_uid cookie value.
+visitorIdstringFirst-party visitor id.
 Stable across sessions for the same browser.

 eventTypestringOne of pageview, click, scroll, form, custom, identify.